kedro-org/kedro-devrel/blog_post_collaboration/kedro_ibis.md

 ## The SQL solution

-Thankfully, there exists a standardized programming language that every database (and more-or-less every major computation framework) supports: SQL![^2]
+Thankfully, there exists a standardised programming language that every database (and more-or-less every major computation framework) supports: SQL![^2]

 _If you like SQL,_ [dbt](https://www.getdbt.com) provides a battle-tested framework for defining and deploying data transformation workflows.
-[As of February 2022, over 9,000 companies were using dbt in production.](https://www.getdbt.com/blog/next-layer-of-the-modern-data-stack) Here on the Kedro team, we love dbt!
-In fact, we frequently recommend it for the T in ELT (Extract, Load, Transform) workflows.
+[As of February 2022, over 9,000 companies were using dbt in production.](https://www.getdbt.com/blog/next-layer-of-the-modern-data-stack) The Kedro team frequently recommends it for the T in ELT (Extract, Load, Transform) workflows.
 Kedro and dbt share similar self-stated goals: [Kedro empowers data teams to write reproducible, maintainable, and modular Python code,](https://docs.kedro.org/en/stable/introduction/index.html#introduction-to-kedro) and ["dbt is a SQL-first transformation workflow that lets teams quickly and collaboratively deploy analytics code following software engineering best practices."](https://www.getdbt.com/product/what-is-dbt)

 > _"When I learned about Kedro (while at dbt Labs), I commented that it was like dbt if it were created by Python data scientists instead of SQL data analysts (including both being created out of consulting companies)."_
 >